sayeemabdullah/Redux-React-Cribsheet/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(AppleContainer);

 ```
 The changes are pretty basic react which are self-explanatory.
-In `mapDispatchToProps` we have passed a parameter **number** which states the numbers of apples we want to dispatch and if you are using **hooks** it more easier as shown below:
+In `mapDispatchToProps` we have passed a parameter **number** which states the numbers of apples we want to dispatch and if you are using **hooks** it easier as shown below:

 ``` js